frederic-perez/AmE-dictionary/data/idioms.md

 __in a bad light__ :two: Negatively; under unfavorable circumstances.
 (Typically used with the verbs “see” or “show,” or some similar variation.) _I’m flattered that he based a character in his novel on me, but I think I was shown in a bad light._
 __in a big bad way__
 __in a big way__ :two: In a significant way or to a marked extent.
 Very much; badly- _She wanted to go in a big way._ _He wants to win in a big way._
+__in a bit__
+__in a few days time__ “In a few days’ time” refers to a point in the near future, typically within a few days (usually around 2 to 5 days).
+It suggests something that will happen or be expected to occur shortly, but not immediately.
+__in a flash__ :two: Immediately; very quickly; at once. _Just call us on this number if you have any problems, and we’ll be back in a flash._
-__in a flutter__ In a nervous, confused, or agitated state.
+__in a flutter__ :two: In a nervous, confused, or agitated state.
 __in a heartbeat__
-__in a huff__ In an angry, belligerent, or vexed manner. _Don’t go off in a huff like that, it was only a joke!_ _Mary went off in a huff after her wife criticized her cooking._
+__in a huff__ :smiling_imp::two: In an angry, belligerent, or vexed manner. _Don’t go off in a huff like that, it was only a joke!_ _Mary went off in a huff after her wife criticized her cooking._
 __in a jam__ In a troublesome situation.
 __ín a jiffy__ Immediately or very quickly; at once.
 __in a lifetime__
 __in a manner of speaking__ :dart: In a way; in a sense; so to speak. _He was a fixer, in a manner of speaking.
 A man who could get things done._
-__in a measure__ To a certain degree or extent; somewhat.
+__in a measure__ :two: To a certain degree or extent; somewhat.
 __in a million years__
+__in a month’s time__ The idiom “in a month’s time” refers to a period of one month from the present moment.
+It is used to indicate when something will happen or be completed.
+Essentially, it means “one month from now.”
 __in a new light__
 __in a nutshell__ :two::hammer:
+__in a pinch__ When something ideal or preferred is not available; as a substitute. _I don’t have any cooking oil.
+Is there anything else I can add to the recipe in a pinch?_
 __in a rut__
 __in a similar vein__ :two::hammer:
-__in a sorry state__ In a pitiful or abject condition.
+__in a sorry state__ :two: In a pitiful, dysfunctional, or abject condition. _My business was in a sorry state after I left it under the control of my brother._ _John’s been in a sorry state lately—I think he’s taken up drinking again._
 __in a tiff__ In a state of disagreement, often over something minor or petty.
 __in a tizz(y)__ In a nervous, confused, agitated, or excited state.
 __in a/the flash of an/the eye__ So quickly as to seem almost imperceptible (i.e., in the space of time it takes a person to blink).
 __in abeyance__ :two: A phrase used to describe something as pending or suspended. _How long do you think they will hold the decision in abeyance?
 I’m eager to know what they think._ _The bishops held the proceedings against Wyclif in abeyance._ _You capture the inventory into containers that hold items in abeyance._
+__in all good faith__
-__in all honesty__ In one’s sincere opinion; without any disingenuousness.
+__in all honesty__ :two: In one’s sincere opinion; without any disingenuousness.
-__in all likelihood__
+__in all likelihood__ :two::hammer:
-__in all seriousness__ :dart::two: In one’s sincere opinion; without any disingenuousness. _In all seriousness, I think this project plan is severely flawed._
+__in all seriousness__ :dart::three: In one’s sincere opinion; without any disingenuousness. _In all seriousness, I think this project plan is severely flawed._
 __in all truthfulness__ In one’s sincere opinion; without any disingenuousness.
 __in all__ :two::hammer: _I need five sailors in all._
-__in and of itself__ :four: By itself, without considering any other factors.
+__in and of itself__ :dart::five: By itself, without considering any other factors.
 Considering it alone. _Yes, in and of itself, your statement isn’t a problem.
 But you have to understand how it sounded in the context of the conversation._ _Reading is wonderful in and of itself._
-__in any event__ :five: In any case. :es: en cualquier caso, en todo caso _In any event, the audience seemed pleased with your performance._
+__in any event__ :six: In any case. :es: en cualquier caso, en todo caso _In any event, the audience seemed pleased with your performance._
 __in any way, shape, or form__
 __in arrears__ :five: Behind or overdue, often because one has not made a payment as scheduled.
 __in awe (of someone or something)__
 __in behalf of (someone)__
+__in big trouble__ “In big trouble” means being in a difficult or problematic situation, often with serious consequences or challenges.
+It suggests that someone is facing significant issues or risks that could lead to negative outcomes.
 __in bits and pieces__ :three: In many small fragments. _Look what you.ve done!
 My favorite lamp is in bits and pieces on the floor!_
 __in black and white__
 __in broad (brush) strokes__